ICY0U/ICPOND/ICPONDS_SYSTEM_REFERENCE.md

 ## ??
 System Status: WORKING ?

 The ICPONDs custom boat system is fully functional with:
-- **Your custom boat mesh** from `/Game/Boat/Boat/StaticMeshes/Boat` as the single boat component
+- **Your custom boat mesh** from `/Game/Boat/Boat/StaticMeshes/Boat` with proper orientation
+- **Smooth WASD movement** - traditional controls with realistic boat physics
+- **Full mouse camera control** - look around freely while maintaining cinematic effects
-- **Clean design** with no visual clutter - just your beautiful boat mesh
+- **Clean design** with no oar system - just pure boat movement
-- **Physics-only rowing** - A & D keys apply forces without visual oar animations
-- **Cinematic third-person camera** with dynamic effects and realistic movement
-- **Individual oar control** using A & D keys for realistic rowing technique
-- **Camera responsiveness** to rowing intensity, speed, and turning movements
+- **Hybrid camera system** - mouse control + automatic cinematic effects
+- **Intuitive controls** using W/A/S/D for movement + mouse for camera
+- **Smart effect blending** - automatic effects reduced when mouse is active
-- **Proper boat physics** with realistic weight distribution and buoyancy
+- **Proper boat physics** with realistic momentum, drag, and buoyancy
 - **Working fishing mechanics** accessible from your custom boat
 - **Complete test environment** with islands, currents, and dynamic water
 - **Comprehensive debug and recovery systems** for robust gameplay
-- **Fallback protection** - safe fallback to basic cube if custom mesh fails

-**Ready for custom boat adventures and gameplay expansion!** ???????
+**Ready for free-look sailing adventures and gameplay expansion!** ???????

-### Your Custom Boat Experience:
+### Your Enhanced Control Experience:
-1. **Your Design**: Uses your custom boat mesh instead of basic shapes
-2. **Clean Look**: No oar animations or extra visual components to distract
-3. **Physics Rowing**: Rowing forces still work perfectly without visual clutter
+1. **Fixed Orientation**: Your Blender-corrected boat faces the right direction
+2. **WASD Movement**: Intuitive boat movement with realistic physics
-4. **Dynamic Camera**: Positioned to showcase your custom boat design
+3. **Mouse Camera**: Full free-look control around your boat
-5. **Fallback Safety**: Automatically falls back to basic shape if mesh load fails
-6. **Full Physics**: Your custom mesh has complete physics simulation and collision
-7. **Cinematic Feel**: Camera responds to boat movement for immersive gameplay
-8. **Scale Adjustable**: Can easily adjust boat scale if needed (currently 1:1:1)
+4. **Smart Blending**: Automatic cinematic effects when not using mouse
+5. **Natural Feel**: Mouse control feels responsive and smooth
+6. **Angle Limits**: Practical viewing range prevents disorienting camera angles
+7. **Sensitivity Control**: Adjustable mouse sensitivity for perfect feel
+8. **Best of Both**: Manual control when you want it, cinematic effects when you don't